Why can’t you have it all?

 In a previous article, I defined SEO copywriting as:

 The process of conducting keyword research to understand what your target audience wants as it relates to the product or service you’re offering.
-You use the keywords to write engaging content that thoroughly satisfies the reader’s search intent.
+You use the target keywords to write engaging content that thoroughly satisfies the reader’s search intent.

 So, SEO copywriting includes two factors.
 Keyword research to determine search intent, and engaging content that satisfies the user’s search intent.

 Google bots understand the context in your copy.
-I’ve seen sites like Copyblogger, Search Engine Watch, and Jeff Bullas rank for a plethora of keywords that weren’t mentioned in the copy?
+I’ve seen sites like Copyblogger, Search Engine Watch, and Jeff Bullas rank for a plethora of relevant keywords that weren’t mentioned in the copy?

 As an SEO copywriting example, I’ll like to share data from a guest post that Henneke Duistermaat wrote on Neil Patel’s blog.
 It ranks for 641 keywords.